 Warren served as an adjunct professor in appellate advocacy at the University of Texas School of Law and the University of Houston Law Center and served as a briefing attorney for the Supreme Court of Texas.
 He has been appointed by the Commission for Lawyer Discipline as special assistant appellate disciplinary counsel in attorney discipline proceedings.
 He has also represented the United States as an Appellate Special Prosecutor.

 Recent Notable Matters

-In re KBR, Inc. Burn Pit Litigation, No. 17-1960 (4th Cir.
-2018) — Successfully defended on appeal the dismissal of Plaintiffs’ claims for injuries allegedly sustained from open-air burn pits.
+In re KBR, Inc. Burn Pit Litigation, 893 F.3d 241 (4th Cir.
+2018, cert. denied) — Successfully defended on appeal the dismissal of Plaintiffs’ claims for injuries allegedly sustained from open-air burn pits.
 The MDL proceeding included 57 cases from 42 states including national class actions.

 McManaway v.
 KBR, 852 F.3d 444 (5th Cir.
 2017) — Successfully defended on appeal the dismissal of claims seeking over $500 million for alleged exposure to sodium dichromate at a water-treatment facility in Iraq.

 Spitzer v.
 Weatherford, 2017 WL 5623588 (Tex.
 App.–Houston (1st Dist.)
 November 21, 2017, dism’d) — Represented Weatherford on appeal of a $36 million judgment against it for a breach of contract theory not previously recognized under Texas law.